-Vertiv Acquires Centrifugal Chiller Technology To Broaden Its Global Solutions Portfolio In Support Of High-Performance Compute And AI
+Vertiv acquires Centrifugal Chiller Technology to broaden its global solutions portfolio in support of High-Performance Compute and AI

 Date

-(MENAFN- Mid-East Info) Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today announced the Acquisition by its Chinese subsidiary of certain assets and technologies of BiXin energy technology (Suzhou) Co., Ltd (BSE), a manufacturer of chillers, heat pumps, heat-recovery solutions and air-handling units.
-Focused on expanding the Vertiv chiller family, the acquisition strengthens Vertiv's portfolio of critical technologies and solutions in support of high-performance compute and AI applications globally.
-Founded in 2010, BSE brings to Vertiv an established and field-proven presence in the China market and other Asian regions, along with industry patents, advanced technology solutions and strong research and development capabilities that will reinforce Vertiv's global offering.
+(MENAFN- Beyondgcc) Dubai, UAE [December 23, 2024] – Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today announced the acquisition by its Chinese subsidiary of certain assets and technologies of BiXin Energy Technology (Suzhou) Co., Ltd (BSE), a manufacturer of chillers, heat pumps, heat-recovery solutions and air-handling units.
+Focused on expanding the Vertiv chiller family, the acquisition strengthens Vertiv’s portfolio of critical technologies and solutions in support of high-performance compute and AI applications globally.
+Founded in 2010, BSE brings to Vertiv an established and field-proven presence in the China market and other Asian regions, along with industry patents, advanced technology solutions and strong research and development capabilities that will reinforce Vertiv’s global offering.

 BSE’s core product offerings include oil-free, magnetic-bearing centrifugal water-cooled and air-cooled chillers incorporating pumped-refrigerant-economization technology, with cooling capacities of up to 5.5 MW.
 BSE is a leader in the Asia region on centrifugal technology, which is designed to provide high efficiency, low maintenance, quiet operation and high reliability.